Frequently asked questions

 For example, if the employee selects flexibility in work hours as a potential solution, they should specify whether this means a different start and end time, needing a longer mid-day or mid-shift break, time off for regular appointments, etc. (in addition to how this would help them meet the job expectation).

-Employers can delete assessment drafts.
-Once employers click the Activate assessment button, the assessment cannot be deleted.
-Employers can edit their selections until they click the Activate assessment button.
+Employers can edit their selections in a draft assessment until they select the Activate assessment button.
 After this, they will not be able to edit anymore.

-Employees can edit their selections until they submit the assessment.
+Employees can edit their input until they submit the assessment.
 After submission, they will not be able to edit anymore.

 After submitting their input, the employee will be taken to a page where they can view and print the completed assessment.

-After the employee submits their input, the employer can view the full assessment by clicking View responses in the Ready for review section in their account.
+After the employee submits their input, the employer can view the full assessment by selecting View responses in the Ready for review section in their account.

 To maintain employee privacy on this digital platform, no personal identifying information appears on the completed assessment.
 However, workplaces can use internal procedures to associate employees and downloaded assessments as needed.
 You can also find the link to each employee's assessment in your account's Assessments page.